-Zhengzhou Yingcai Project.
-Zhengzhou Yingcai Project is located on Yingcai street of Huiji District in Zhengzhou.
-Jiantou Xinyuan commenced construction of this project in May 2008, expect to start pre-sales in July 2008 and to deliver it by August 2009.
-This project will cover a site area of 57,289 square meters, and is expected to have a total GFA of 94,528 square meters and consist of 978 units upon completion.
+Zhengzhou Yipin Xiangshan Phase II.
+Zhengzhou Yipin Xiangshan Phase II is located on Yingcai street of Huiji District in Zhengzhou.
+Commencement of construction is not yet scheduled.
+This project will cover a site area of 81,145 square meters, have a total GFA of 194,177 square meters, and consist of 893 units upon completion.

 Zhengzhou International City Garden (Phase I).
 Zhengzhou International City Garden (Phase I) is located on Mianfang Road of Erqi District in Zhengzhou.
 Jiantou Xinyuan commenced construction of this project in March 2006 and delivered it in January 2007.
 This project covers a site area of 64,370 square meters and has a total GFA of 107,439 square meters.
 It contains 23 multi-layer buildings.
 Pre-sales started in April 2006.
-As of December 31, 2007, we had sold 1,560 units out of 1,568 saleable units.
+As of December 31, 2008, we had sold 1,560 units out of 1,568 saleable units.